xiaoyuvax/bflata/README.md

 	  --resgen:<path to resgen.exe>                 Path to Resource Generator(e.g. ResGen.exe).

 	  -inc|--include:<path to BFA file>             BFA files(.bfa) contain any args for BFlatA, each specified by -inc:<filename>.

 							Unlike RSP file, each line in BFA file may contain multiple args with macros enabled(listed at foot).
 							BFAs can be used as project-specific build profile, somewhat equivalent to .csproj file.
 							If any arg duplicated, valid latters will overwrite, except for <root csproj file>.

+	  -pra|--prebuild:<cmd or path to executable>   One command line to be executed before build.Can be multiple.

+	  -poa|--postbuild:<cmd or path to executable>  One command line to be executed after build.Can be multiple.

 	Shared Options with BFlat: